zxc85250/intro-to-python/session_00/exercises_0.md

 12. Write the line "Whippet" in the dogs.txt file using `echo <text> > <file_name.txt>`.

+13. Display what is inside the dogs.txt file by using `cat <file_name.txt>`.

-13. Display the date in the terminal using the `date` command.
+15. Display the date in the terminal using the `date` command.

-14. Display the recent history of your bash commands using the `history` command.
+15. Display the recent history of your bash commands using the `history` command.

-15. Clear your terminal with the `clear` command.
+16. Clear your terminal with the `clear` command.

 # Section B